AmarOk1412/rori_linux_client/README.md

 + Send a picture to **RORI** and ask to store this pict in the *best* folder.
 + Ask **RORI** to send me a notification before a rendez-vous.

+# Install

+First, you will need [mimic](https://github.com/MycroftAI/mimic) for the TTS capability (read install instructions or run `make mimic`).

+Then, `make build` to compile the client and `make run` to execute it.

 ## Contribute